Collection Development Policy

 • Textbooks

 • Current course textbooks are not acquired routinely.
 Other textbooks are not acquired unless they are considered as definitive sources in the subject area.
-Like many other academic libraries, the FAU Libraries strongly discourages the purchase of textbooks for the collection.
+Like many other academic libraries, the Florida Atlantic Libraries strongly discourages the purchase of textbooks for the collection.
 Textbooks are quickly outdated, and acquiring them would take funding away for the purchase of other materials needed to build a lasting research collection.
 Exceptions are considered at the request of an instructor depending on the availability of funds.
 Requests for the purchase of textbooks are reviewed on an individual basis.
 For faculty or instructors who prefer to loan their textbooks for a semester, see the Faculty Guidelines for FAU Course Reserves to place textbooks and other course materials on Course Reserves.

 Examples of materials not collected include, but are not limited to: